t-koshi/transcript/lovelive/1/README.md

 # 翻訳
 #### ほのかの部屋
 Oh no. I was only Dreaming.
+Hi!.
+Morning.
+Hello.
+Hi!.
 Good mornig ladies.
 It's another glorious day today.

 Girls: Looks like she lost it for real this time.
+Being cheerful isn't really unusual for her but...
+I don't think she gets it really.

 #### 教室
 Hey Honoka.
 Are you feeling any better now?